 As one of the henchmen in in Sky Racket we see Jack Mulhall, who played supporting roles or bit parts in Undersea Kingdom (1936, review), Flash Gordon’s Trip to Mars (1936), Buck Rogers (1938), Mysterious Doctor Satan (1940), Adventures of Captain Marvel (1941) and The Ape Man (1943, review).

-Screenwriter Basil Dickey contributed to a number of science fiction serials in the thirties and forties, including Flash Gordon (1936, review), The Green Hornet (1940), Captain America (1942) and The Purple Monster Strikes (1945).
+Screenwriter Basil Dickey contributed to a number of science fiction serials in the thirties and forties, including Flash Gordon (1936, review), The Green Hornet (1940, review), Captain America (1944, review) and The Purple Monster Strikes (1945).

 I actually managed to find a positive review for Sky Racket (I think there’s exactly four critic reviews online, including mine), and it is by none other than Hans J. Wollstein at AllMovie, a critic that I find myself almost infallibly disagreeing with.
 According to Wollstein the film is not at all bad for its kind and benefits from a “superior cast”.
 He writes that Katzman “manages to squeeze every drop of excitement out of a typically daffy script and a meager budget”.
 But before you run off to buy the the DVD against my expressed recommendation, please note that Kevin Lyons at the always well-informed EOFFTV calls it “a flavourless comedy thriller with a science fiction twist that rapidly gets lost amid the tedious mechanics of the plodding plot”.
 If this is not enough to convince you, Lyons writes: “Dickey’s clunky script would have defeated anyone but Katzman compounds its many crimes against cinema audiences but being static and clumsy.
 The film’s many fist fight are particularly badly handled, hilariously choreographed punch-ups that even those involved don’t seem to be able to take seriously.”
 He calls it “if anything, even worse the already dreadful Ghost Patrol“, and concludes that: “Excruciatingly dull even at just over an hour in length, Sky Racket is utterly awful“.